Choose another writer in this calendar:

 Consolation of Philosophy is a meditation on philosophy and the Divine Reason of God, vicissitudes of fortune, the Supreme Good, the problem of evil, and Free Will.
 Philosophizing becomes means of healing and a source of wisdom.
 Boethius speaks in prose, Lady Philosophy replies mostly in verse, trying to cheer him up.
 The book starts with a poem, but the last chapter is in prose, and somewhat abruptly ends the book.
 It has been speculated that he did not finish his work.

-of crime."
-Although Boethius used different kind of arguments than the
+complaint."
+(The Consolation of Philosophy, Book IV, translated by V.E.
+Watts) Although Boethius used different kind of arguments than the

 German philosopher Gottfried Leibniz over eleven centuries later, their